 The BRN requires all graduates applying for nursing licensure to report felony and misdemeanor convictions, and to provide fingerprints for background checks.
-The Board of Registered Nursing may deny licensure based on background information involving criminal convictions.
+The BRN may deny licensure based on background information involving criminal convictions.
 (See Bus. & Prof. Code § 144.)
 The BRN background check requirements are in addition to, and may differ from, any background checks required by the Program.
-Students are hereby advised of the additional background check requirements required by BRN for licensure and students should contact the Board of Registered Nursing if they have any questions regarding these requirements.
+Students are hereby advised of the additional background check requirements required by BRN for licensure and students should contact the BRN if they have any questions regarding these requirements.
 Please see The Board of Registered Nursing website for more details.